-When an Orchestrator is guaranteed by written contract not less than forty (40) out of fifty-two (52) consecutive weeks at \$1559.29 or more per week, he/she shall not be entitled to any additional compensation based upon any of the above page rates.
+When an Orchestrator is guaranteed by written contract not less than forty (40) out of fifty-two (52) consecutive weeks at \$1795.52 or more per week, they shall not be entitled to any additional compensation based upon any of the above page rates.

-When an Orchestrator is called to work at the above page rates, one (1) thirty (30) minute period of free consultation time shall be allowed; however, all waiting time shall be paid for at the rate of \$41.85 per hour.
+When an Orchestrator is called to work at the above page rates, one (1) thirty (30) minute period of free consultation time shall be allowed; however, all waiting time shall be paid for at the rate of \$48.19 per hour.